Conrail 9 Theater Car

 Other interior features included arrangeable dining tables, cabinetry with a constant flow of coffee and juice, and a small sink.
 Conrail 9 had a full service stainless kitchen and a restroom.
 The decor when I visited Conrail 9 was very 1990s (it didn’t look dated then!) and I am sure CSX has updated it by this point.
 Conrail photographs of the Conrail OCS train adorned the wall separating the kitchen from the dining room.
 A small serving window that opened and closed was also on that wall allowing quick service of food.
 Don Oltmann has a fantastic blog post discussing the springs and ventilation fans in Conrail 9.
 I think I’ve read it, I don’t know, many a hundred times!
 Love those kinds of stories.

-After Conrail was split up by CSX and Norfolk Southern, the Conrail 9 went to CSX Transportation and was quickly painted in CSX YN2 colors and given the name “Massachusetts”.
-After the CSX business cars were repainted into YN3 colors, the car lost its Northeastern name and was renamed “Alabama”.
-It reminded me of when CSX ditched the city of Philadelphia and the former Conrail 3, CSX “Philadelphia”.
+After Conrail was split between CSX and Norfolk Southern, Conrail 9 became part of the CSX Transportation fleet.
+It was quickly repainted in CSX YN2 colors and given the name Massachusetts.
+When CSX repainted its business cars in YN3 colors, the car lost its Northeastern name and was renamed Alabama in 2006.

 • Truck Class - 2F2P3 - 4 wheels - Roller Bearing size 6-1/2” x 12”